Passive environment-assisted quantum communication with GKP states: General theory

 Consider an environment-assisted quantum channel $\mathcal{E}_{\hat{\sigma}}$ (Eq.~(\ref{eq:env_assisted_channel})) associated with a unitary transformation $\opu$ acting on the system $\mathcal{H}_S$ and its environment $\mathcal{H}_E$.
 We can encode quantum information in a logical subspace $\mathcal{C} \in \mathcal{H}_S$ of the system with basis states $\{\ket{\psi_k}\}$.
 The encoded quantum information is preserved under $\opu$, i.e., noises from the environment are correctable, if and only if

 where $\hat{\sigma}=\ket{\psi_E} \bra{\psi_E}$ and $\oprho_E$ are the environment states before and after $\opu$.
 Intuitively, this means the environment state after $\opu$ does not contain any logical information, thus enabling perfect transmission.
-We can prove Eq.~(\ref{eq:QEC_conditions}) from the quantum error correction conditions in Appendix~\ref{sec:SI_proof_1} and the conclusion only holds if the environment state $\hat{\sigma}$ is pure.
+We can prove Eq.~(\ref{eq:QEC_conditions}) from the standard Knill-Laflamme conditions~\cite{nielsen2012} in Appendix~\ref{sec:SI_proof_1} and the conclusion only holds if the environment state $\hat{\sigma}$ is pure.